logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/eks_ecr_integration.md

 Choose any of the subnets in the VPC, then click Next.

 !!! note
-    Avoid private subnets if you want to enjoy [all the hopsworks features](restrictive_permissions.md).
+    Avoid private subnets if you want to enjoy [all the Hopsworks features](restrictive_permissions.md).

 <p align="center">
   <figure>